Losing My Virginity: Publication history

+Reception

 Losing My Virginity was positively reviewed by Tom Fawcett writing for CNN in 1999.
 Fawcett wrote that "...Branson offers a fascinating autobiography of a man who succeeded by taking huge risks, proving that the established way is not the only way." and that "The strength of Losing my Virginity is Branson's modesty and honesty. ...Often criticized by the media for being a showman, Branson reasons that he only used his personality to help gain exposure for Virgin.
 Surprisingly, Branson comes off as a lovable underdog battling the establishment, instead of a spoiled tycoon.
 In the introduction, Branson explains that "Losing My Virginity" is Volume One of his autobiography, which takes him up to his early 40s.
 How Branson will reinvent middle-age and retirement should make for a compelling sequel".